 ED 650G – Identification of Gifted (3 credits)

 Follow this link to the combined graduate application.
 Select the Non-Degree Seeking option under Program when prompted, and list the course you are pursuing where indicated.
-Letters of recommendation, GRE scores, and personal statements are not required for this application, but copies of your undergraduate transcript and/or MAE/MAT degree (if you received certification at the Master’s level) should be submitted.
-Scans, faxes, and email attachments are acceptable to start the enrollment process, but originals should be mailed during first course.
+Letters of recommendation, GRE scores, and personal statements are not required for this application, but copies of your undergraduate transcript and/or MAE/MAT degree (if you received certification at the Master’s level) should be uploaded during the application process.

 Direct enrollment questions to the Institute for Academic Outreach at email@example.com or 660-785-5384.